Insurance10 min read

 For auto, separate personal auto policy structure from state financial responsibility requirements.
 You need to know liability, medical payments or personal injury protection where relevant, uninsured and underinsured motorist concepts, damage to your auto, covered auto definitions, exclusions, and endorsements.
 For commercial auto, pay attention to covered auto symbols, hired and non-owned autos, business use, and garage exposures.
 For workers' compensation, separate statutory benefits from employer liability and remember that workers' compensation is not ordinary negligence coverage.

-Final Two-Week Study Plan
+Final Review Plan

-In the first week, rotate by coverage family: homeowners and dwelling property, commercial property, personal auto, commercial auto, general liability, workers' compensation, and Missouri law.
+In the first phase, rotate by coverage family: homeowners and dwelling property, commercial property, personal auto, commercial auto, general liability, workers' compensation, and Missouri law.
 After every practice set in /study-guides/mo-property-casualty, write down whether each miss was caused by vocabulary, form structure, state rule, or careless reading.
 Vocabulary misses need flashcards.
 Form structure misses need diagrams.
 State-rule misses need a one-page Missouri checklist.
 Careless reading needs slower question markup.

-In the second week, stop studying by chapter only.
+In the final phase, stop studying by chapter only.
 The actual exam mixes topics, so your practice should mix them too.
 Use timed sets and force yourself to decide quickly whether the question is asking about coverage trigger, excluded cause, valuation, limit, condition, producer conduct, or state filing rule.
 Review explanations immediately.
 The review is where your score improves; simply taking more questions without fixing the reason for misses mostly measures the same weakness again.

 Common P&C Exam Traps